 Scenario Change to Solvency ratio in Scenario

-Interest rate curve + 0.5% + 8%
+Interest rate curve +0.5% + 10%

-Interest rate curve -/- 0.5% -/- 8%
+Interest rate curve -/-0.5% -/- 10%

-In the scenario where interest rates rise by 0.5% point, the solvency ratio increases by 8% points due a slight reduction of the own funds combined with a larger reduction of the SCR.
-Own funds decrease slightly as the value of government bonds, derivatives and mortgages decline, and the decline is largely offset by a reduction in the value of technical provisions.
-The SCR also drops, as the shock scenarios used in the derivation of the SCR are applied to lower base values of asset and liabilities.
+In the scenario where interest rates rise by 0.5% point, the solvency ratio increases by 10% points due a slight increase of the Own Funds combined with a larger reduction of the SCR.
+Own Funds increase slightly as the value of government bonds, derivatives and mortgages increase, and the increase is largely offset by a reduction in the value of technical provisions.

-Conversely, in the scenario where interest rates fall by 0.5% point, the value of own funds increases somewhat but the SCR increases considerably.
-Consequently, the Solvency ratio declines by 8% points.
+Conversely, in the scenario where interest rates fall by 0.5% point, the value of Own Funds decreases somewhat but the SCR increases considerably.
+Consequently, the Solvency ratio declines by 10% points.